Share it, then see how it landed.

 - An attention heatmap.
 Dwell time by page depth, so you can see the section that held attention and the one that got skipped.

 It is aggregate and non-PII by design.
-There is no recording, no keystroke capture, and no identity attached.
-It extends the "opened by ~N people" count every page already carries, rather than turning a private link into a tracking product.
+No recording, no keystroke capture, no identity attached.
+It extends the "opened by ~N people" count that Solo carries, rather than turning a private link into a tracking product.

 3. Notifications that bring you back

 Signal is only useful if you see it.
-The dashboard has an activity feed and a notification bell that show who opened, reacted to, and commented on your pages while you were away, newest first.
+The dashboard has an activity feed and a notification bell that show what happened to your pages while you were away, newest first: opened, reacted to, commented on.
 An optional daily email digest summarises the reactions, notes, and opens once a day.
 The digest is off by default, and every one carries a one-click unsubscribe.
+On Free you are told a page was opened; the counts arrive with Solo.

 Why not session replay